vasyop/miniC-hosting/README.md

 ## Why?

-This project hopes to demystify compilers without getting lost in unnecessary details.
+This project demystifies compilers without getting lost in unnecessary details.
 MiniC visually explores how a compiler can break down the C language into simple instructions and how those are executed by a virtual CPU.

 ![alt text](/gif/both.gif)